-Q: Does Everett Animal Services respond to nuisance wildlife problem?
+Q: Does Everett Animal Services respond to wildlife problems?

 A: No, EAS has jurisdiction over domestic animals, such as cats and dogs, and livestock such as horses and goats.